kristian-ellis/stockosaurus/README.md

 ## Setup
-see 'requirements.txt' for all dependencies.
+see `requirements.txt` for all dependencies.
 Below are the setup basics for each component.
 ## Django
 start a new django application
-'python manage.py startapp stockosaurus' edit the 'settings.py' file accordingly then run migrations
+`python manage.py startapp stockosaurus` edit the `settings.py` file accordingly then run migrations
-'python manage.py migrate'
+`python manage.py migrate`
 finally, run the development server
-'python manage.py runserver'
+`python manage.py runserver`

 ## React
 create a new react app using npx
-'npx create-react-app app'
+`npx create-react-app app`
 navigate into app and start the application
-'npm start'
+`npm start`
-The browser will open the default react app screen at 'http://localhost:3000'
+The browser will open the default react app screen at `http://localhost:3000`

 ## Docker
-the app's environment is defined with a 'Dockerfile' the app's services are defined in the 'docker-compose.yml' use the docker compose command to start and run the entire app 'docker-compose up'
+the app's environment is defined with a `Dockerfile` the app's services are defined in the `docker-compose.yml` use the docker compose command to start and run the entire app `docker-compose up`

 ## Project Status